-Dr Cyril Chern has practised since 1972.
-His specialism is international infrastructure engineering and construction matters including those in the United Kingdom, the European Union, the Middle East, the Far East and the Americas.
+Dr Cyril Chern has over 40+ years experience in his specialism of international infrastructure engineering and construction matters including those in the United Kingdom, the European Union, the Middle East, the Far East and the Americas.
 Typical project types include hydroelectric power and nuclear facilities, water treatment facilities, roads projects, bridges, tunnels, facility and processing development, PPP and PFI projects.
 In addition to being a Barrister he is a trained Structural Engineer, Chartered Architect, Chartered Arbitrator, Accredited Mediator and Adjudicator and Dispute Board specialist.

 Education and Professional Memberships/Qualifications

 - FIDIC President’s List of Approved Dispute Adjudicators

 - Fellow of the Dispute Board Federation (FDBF)

 - Fellow of the Chartered Institute of Arbitrators

 - Member of the Association of Consultancy and Engineering

 - Institution of Civil Engineers – Dispute Board Panel

 - The Bar of the United States Supreme Court

 - Ship’s Master – Merchant Navy (ret).